phenixdigital/phoenix_storybook/guides/components.md

 ### Variation templates

-You can define a template in your component entry by defining a `template/0` function.
+You can define a template in your component story by defining a `template/0` function.
 Every variation will be rendered within the defined template, the variation itself is injected in place of `<.lsb-variation/>`.